atgu/ukbb_pan_ancestry/website/docs/study-design.md

 Here, we describe how participants in the UK Biobank cohort were recruited.
 Following the success of an initial pilot study in 2005-2006, the main stage of recruitment for the UK Biobank resource began in 2007, with the goal of recruiting 500,000 individuals between the ages of 40 and 69.
 The age restriction was due to the primary aim of the study: to improve the prevention, diagnosis and treatment of serious illnesses that typically onset later in life, including diabetes, cancer, arthritis, heart disease, stroke, and dementia.
 To that end, individuals from across the UK were contacted by post to participate in the study, with names, addresses, and dates of birth provided by the UK National Health Service (NHS).
 The 500,000 recruitment goal was reached in July of 2010, and recruitment ended shortly after.
 Focusing on voluntary recruitment of an older subset of the UK population sent by mail resulted in a sample of individuals that is more healthy and wealthy than the average Brit and that **had a greater fraction of European ancestries than the UK population overall**.
 This means that this cohort is not a perfect representation of the UK population, which further means that the results of our study may not reflect the UK population as a whole.
 This limitation is important to keep in mind when considering our results.

-## What phenotypes did you study?

-How did you decide which phenotypes to study?
+## How did you decide which phenotypes to study?

 :::note
 We included all phenotypes that were available to us for which there was sufficient data to conduct a GWAS.